Glossary

 Pre-Sale Inspection

-Pre-Sale Inspection is a detailed examination of a motorcycle before it's offered at auction to identify its mechanical condition, safety features, damage, and overall quality.
-This inspection helps buyers make informed decisions and ensures accurate lot descriptions in the auction catalog.
+Pre-Sale Inspection is a detailed examination of a motorcycle before auction to assess its condition, identify mechanical or structural issues, and verify authenticity.
+It helps buyers and sellers understand the vehicle's true state and value.

 R